Tips for Visiting Cancer Patients

 and are just as beautiful and cheerful as fresh flowers!

 "Latex or rubber balloons are not permitted due to potential allergic reactions.
 Additionally, metallic or mylar balloons are not permitted in ICU since they may cause interference with electronic medical equipment in the room." (from City of Hope)

 Also, if the balloon pops it will give the cancer patient an unwanted shock!
 Yes, it'll be better to avoid balloons. ;-)

 Vinyl Window or Wall Clings add color and fun to the room the patient is staying in and are removable!

 I've tried many brands of these window and wall clings, and I love the fun patterns and high quality of Home Stickers for Window and Wall the most!

 However, if cancer patients are immunosuppressed, any physical contact with them is not ideal.
-It's best to just ask the patient if it's ok you give them a hug or hand shake.
+It's best to just ask the patient if it's ok you give them a hug or hand shake: "Can I give you a hug?"
 Remember that they are not trying to be unfriendly, they're just trying to stay germ-free and survive.

 Cancer patients undergoing chemotherapy often have PICC lines in their arms or Ports in their breastbone area.
 When giving a patient a hug, be aware of this.

 When I had a PICC line in my arm, I got a bit nervous when I got several tight big bear hugs that brushed against my PICC line.